No Products in the Cart

 We know that owners like to show their love to their pets by giving them daily treats and titbits, but it is a sad reality for us veterinary professionals that a lot of the pets we see in practice are often overweight or obese.
 Unfortunately, obesity can lead to insulin resistance and puts cats and dogs at much higher risk of developing diabetes (as well as many other health conditions).
 Consequently, many of the diabetic pets we diagnose are overweight.

-In practise, if your cat or dog is diagnosed with diabetes your vets will design a specific diabetic diet for them based on their individual needs and your lifestyle.
+In practice, if your cat or dog is diagnosed with diabetes your vets will design a specific diabetic diet for them based on their individual needs and your lifestyle.
 Feeding them well and administering insulin are key.

 For example, it’s often recommended that your diabetic dog or cat is fed just before giving them their daily insulin, which will drop their blood sugar levels.
 This means that by the time the gut absorbs the glucose from the food they have just eaten, the insulin will be at its peak levels and be most effective.